This is how I roll…

 Here’s an eample:

 This post is filled with references to great products you can use to store children’s art work.
 None of the links were paid for (or I would have disclosed it).
 It’s a topic I wanted to write about so I researched the products myself.

 Guest posters bring texture, variety and personality to the blog.
 I don’t pay for guest posters but they receive a link back to their blog or website.
 Often, guest posts result from everyday conversations I have with other bloggers and contacts.
 If you would like to feature on this blog, you can contact me with your idea.
 I also write guest posts for other blogs and you can read them here.

 Here’s an example

 Andrea, from Fox in Flats and I were chatting about mums and fashion when we met at the Aussie Bloggers Conference.
 Later in an email conversations, I invited her to guest post on my blog about one of my category topics.

-Bloggers get free stuff.
-Bloggers like free stuff.
-It’s pretty cool.
-I don’t always blog about all the products I get for free, but if I do, I’m always looking for that angle so it makes great content for my readers and fits into what Be A Fun Mum is all about.
+Sometimes opportunities come my way that I want to grab hold of for a host of different reason.
+I don’t always blog about these opportunites, but if I do, I’m always looking for that angle so it makes great content for my readers and fits into what Be A Fun Mum is all about.

 Here’s an example: